ClaraKuper/movement_rate_replication/README.md

 ### Installation
 1. Clone this git repository on your local machine
 2. Recreate the conda environment

-2.1 From your console/terminal, navigate to the folder with the environment.yml file 2.2 Recreate the conda environment by entering "$ conda env create --name choose_your_env_name_here --file environment.yml" 2.3 Activate the conda environment (conda activate your_chosen_name)
+2.1 From your console/terminal, navigate to the folder with the environment.yml file

+2.2 Recreate the conda environment by entering "$ conda env create --name choose_your_env_name_here --file environment.yml"

+2.3 Activate the conda environment (conda activate your_chosen_name)

 3. Install the src directory as a package:

-3.1 From your terminal, navigate to the right folder (the folder that contains the setup.py file) 3.2 From your terminal, run the install command "$ pip install -e ."
+3.1 From your terminal, navigate to the right folder (the folder that contains the setup.py file)

-4. Test if your installation worked by running install_test.py in the "tests" directory
+3.2 From your terminal, run the install command "$ pip install -e ."

 ### Analysis Replication
 You will need the right dataset to replicate the analysis.
 Ask [Clara][clara_git_link] to send you a download link.